-- Extra memory is required for satellites of large LAN configurations because each node must maintain a connection to every other node. - Place only 10 to 20 satellites on each LAN segment. - Maximize resources with MSCP dynamic load balancing, as shown in Figure 10-19 and Figure 10-20. - Keep the number of nodes that require MSCP serving minimal for good performance.
+- Extra memory is required for satellites of large LAN configurations because each node must maintain a connection to every other node. - Configure network to eliminate bottlenecks (that is, allocate sufficient bandwidth within the network cloud and on server connections). - Maximize resources with MSCP dynamic load balancing, as shown in Figure 9-5 and Figure 9-6. - Keep the number of nodes that require MSCP serving minimal for good performance.

-Reference: See Section 10.8.1 for more information about MSCP overhead.
+Reference: See Section 9.5.1 for more information about MSCP overhead.

 - To save time, ensure that the booting sequence is efficient, particularly when the OpenVMS Cluster is large or has multiple segments.
-See Section 11.2.4 for more information about how to reduce LAN and system disk activity and how to boot separate groups of nodes in sequence. - Use two or more LAN adapters per host (up to four adapters are supported for OpenVMS Cluster communications), and connect to independent LAN paths.
+See Section 10.2.4 for more information about how to reduce LAN and system disk activity and how to boot separate groups of nodes in sequence. - Use multiple LAN adapters per host, and connect to independent LAN paths.
 This enables simultaneous two-way communication between nodes and allows traffic to multiple nodes to be spread over the available LANs.
+In addition, multiple LAN adapters increase failover capabilities.

-10.7.7 Extended LAN Configuration Guidelines
+9.3.8 Extended LAN Configuration Guidelines

-You can use bridges between LAN segments to form an extended LAN (ELAN).
+You can use bridges and switches between LAN segments to form an extended LAN.
 This can increase availability, distance, and aggregate bandwidth as compared with a single LAN.
-However, an ELAN can increase delay and can reduce bandwidth on some paths.
-Factors such as packet loss, queuing delays, and packet size can also affect ELAN performance.
-Table 10-3 provides guidelines for ensuring adequate LAN performance when dealing with such factors.
+However, an extended LAN can increase delay and can reduce bandwidth on some paths.
+Factors such as packet loss, queuing delays, and packet size can also affect network performance.
+Table 9-3 provides guidelines for ensuring adequate LAN performance when dealing with such factors.

-Table 10-3 FLAN Configuration Guidelines
+Table 9-3 Extended LAN Configuration Guidelines

-Factor Guidelines Propagation delay The amount of time it takes a packet to traverse the ELAN depends on the distance it travels and the number of times it is relayed from one link to another by a bridge or a station on the FDDI ring.
+Factor Guidelines Propagation delay The amount of time it takes a packet to traverse the LAN depends on the distance it travels and the number of times it is relayed from one link to another through a switch or bridge.
 If responsiveness is critical, then you must control these factors.
-When an FDDI is used for OpenVMS Cluster communications, the ring latency when the FDDI ring is idle should not exceed 400 ms. FDDI packets travel at 5.085 microseconds/km and each station causes an approximate 1-ms delay between receiving and transmitting.
-You can calculate FDDI latency by using the following algorithm: $Latency = (distance\ in\ km)(5.085\ ms/km) + (number\ of\ stations)(1\ ms/station)$ For high-performance applications, limit the number of bridges between nodes to two.
-For situations in which high performance is not required, you can use up to seven bridges between nodes. (continued on next page)
+For high-performance applications, limit the number of switches between nodes to two.
+For situations in which high performance is not required, you can use up to seven switches or bridges between nodes. (continued on next page)

-Table 10-3 (Cont.)
-ELAN Configuration Guidelines
+Table 9-3 (Cont.)
+Extended LAN Configuration Guidelines